opentx/lua-reference-guide/function_scripts.md

 #####Overview

-Function scripts are invoked via the **'Lua Script'** option of Special Functions.
+Function scripts are invoked via the **'Lua Script'** option of Special Functions configuration page.